William Hale (British inventor): Rocketry

 In 1844, Hale patented a new form of rotary rocket that improved on the earlier Congreve rocket design.
 Hale removed the guidestick from the design, instead vectoring part of the thrust through canted exhaust holes to provide rotation of the rocket, which improved its stability in flight.

 These rockets could weigh up to 60 lb and were noted for their glare and noise on ignition.

 Hale rockets were first used by the United States Army in the Mexican–American War of 1846–1848.
-Although the British Army experimented with Hale rockets during the Crimean War of 1853–1856 they did not officially adopt them until 1867.
+Although the British Army experimented with Hale rockets during the Crimean War of 1853–1856, they did not officially adopt them until 1867.
+Rocket technology was later deployed by both sides during the Paraguayan War.

 In the American Civil War of 1861-1865 the Union forces deployed the Hale rocket launcher, a metal tube that fired 7 and 10 in long spin-stabilized rockets up to 2,000 yd.
 It was only generally used by the U.S. Navy.